m-ruiz21/School-Notes/SPRING 2024/ECEN 454 - Digital Circuit Design/Lecture 01 - Transistors.md

 - Easiest to understand by viewing both top and cross-section of wafer in a simplified manufacturing process

 ## Detailed Masks Views:
-Six masks:
+Six masks (from top to bottom):
-- n-well
+- n-well (body)
+- thin gate oxide
-- Polysilicon
+- polysilicon
 - n+ diffusion
 - p+ diffusion
-- Contact
+- Contacts (to wire together devices if necessary)
 - Metal
 # Fabrication
 - Chips are build in huge factories called fabs
 - Contain clean rooms as large as football fields